Nos0kkk/SFMP/README.md

 # SFMP-player
-This is music player, for linux
+This is GTK music player, for linux

 ![](SFMP.jpg)
 screenshot